-There are three kinds of DNS spoofing that web users and website owners should be looking out for:
+There are three kinds of DNS spoofing hacking techniques that web users and website owners should be looking out for:

 - Cache Poisoning: This is where hackers redirect your web traffic to a website that mimics yours and seeks to steal user’s login information.
 These attacks might also include attempts from hackers to install malware on the user’s end.

 - Man-in-the-Middle Attack: The cyber criminal attacks your web browser and DNS server by using a tool that poisons your server cache and device cache.
 Your users are still directed to a malicious website.